 If the property is in Norwich contact Norwich City Council.

 The cost will vary depending on the situation.
 We will give you a quote after you apply.
+Please note that it can take between 3 to 6 weeks to process your application and send a quotation for the works depending upon whether or not a site inspection is required.

 If you are a tenant or leaseholder you must provide written consent from the property owner that the works may be undertaken.
 A copy of the consent can be uploaded into the form.